 Shortly after this, in 1949, Berkeley wrote one of the first books on electronic computers for a general audience.
 This is the thing that made him famous.
 Titled Giant Brains, or Machines That Think, Berkeley’s book first described the principles behind computing machines before giving a technical but accessible survey of the most prominent examples of the time — including machines from MIT, Harvard, the Moore School, Bell Laboratories, and elsewhere.
 To conclude, Berkeley made several pertinent predictions for the future of the computer and then outlined the details of his computing machine: the Simon Electronic Brain.

-Plans on how to build this electronic brain — in addition to a general description of the computer’s state of the art technology — were published in a series of 13 consecutive articles in the journal Radio Electronics, starting with the October 1950 issue.
-The first working model was built by William A. Porter, a skilled mechanic, Robert A. Jensen & Andrew Vall, two Columbia University graduate students of electrical engineering.
+Plans on how to build this electronic brain — in addition to a general description of the computer’s state-of-the-art technology — were published in a series of 13 consecutive articles in the journal Radio Electronics, starting with the October 1950 issue.
+The first working model was built by William A. Porter, a skilled mechanic, and Robert A. Jensen & Andrew Vall, two Columbia University graduate students of electrical engineering.
 Porter did the basic construction, then Jensen and Vall took the machine and made it functionally sound.
 They did this through a series of improvements to Berkeley’s concept, including the design of a switching system that made follow-through possible, the set-up of an automatic synchronizing system, the installation of a system for indicated errors due to loss of synchronization, and a complete re-design of the machine’s power supply.

 Simon Electronic Brain: How It Worked